apple/coremltools/examples/updatable_models/OnDeviceTraining_API_Usage.md

 }
 ```

 We'll define a completion handler block which gets invoked when the training is successful or when it fails with an error.
-Similar to the progress handler, we could compute predition accuracy with the updated model from completion handler.
+Similar to the progress handler, we could compute prediction accuracy with the updated model from completion handler.
 We could also save this model to disk for later use.

 ```swift
 func completionHandler(_ context: MLUpdateContext) {